logo

 A flat fee of £4.99 or £9.99 per month is a lot if you don’t have a large portfolio.
 Here’s how those fees work out with different amounts invested, and FX fees included on non-GBP trades.

-You’ll notice it becomes more economical to have a Plus account on anything over £2k.
-This is, of course, on non-GBP stocks.
-If you’re only invested in UK stocks, then it always pays to have a free Basic account.
-If you want to invest through a stocks and shares ISA or SIPP, however, that isn’t possible; you’ll need to pay for an account, which causes an issue as you're no longer getting those stocks for free.
+If you’re only invested in UK stocks, then it always works out best value to have a free Basic account.
+If you want to invest through a stocks and shares ISA or SIPP, however, that isn’t possible as you’ll need to pay for an account, but then you're no longer getting those stocks for free.

 Tip: Account fees are 17% higher if you choose to pay monthly so opt to pay annually in one lump sum if you can.